cd/Lynch/README.md

 5. Call the create function of all child components.
 At this time the whole steps are processed again recursively.

-## Calling `render()` inside `created` hook
+### Calling `render()` inside `created` hook

 You can call `this.render()` inside the created hook to force a re-render.
 If you do so, the above steps 3 and 5 are processed.

-## Best Practice and Tips
+### Best Practice and Tips

 To avoid unwanted side effects or performance issues, it's very important to know, how the creation of a component and a re-render inside the `created` hook work.
 Here are some hints:

 - Ensure, that the component can render with the initial data.
-- If child components need parents data to work, render the child components when the data is available (javascript if condition)
+- If child components need parents data to work, render the child components when the data is available.
 - If a component has a lot of child components, try to minimize the use of `this.render()`.
 Explanation: Every time, a component re-renders, all child components will be destroyed and recreated (and their child components too, etc.).
 - Make use of the Mojito debug mode.
 It adds a random colored border to each component element.
 You can **see** the structure of the app and you can also see **when** a component is rendered.
 In addition, more information will be output via `console.log`.
 You can activate the debug mode like this:
   ```javascript
   Mojito.debug = true;
   ```
   It's recommended to set the flag before the root component is rendered.
-If you use this feature, make sure, that the component element has no inline styles.
+If you use this feature, make sure that the component element has no inline styles.
 - You shouldn't manipulate parents object.
 Use e.g. Custom Events to send data to the parent.
 - If you want to send specific information to a child component, use the data attribute of the DOM element:
   ```javascript